node-inspector/node-inspector/readme.md

 * pause on exceptions doesn't play nice with the node event loop
 * closing the inspector does not stop debugging, you must stop inspector.js manually

-## Other Ideas

-* the inspector could be extended to provide collaborative debugging with multiple inspectors connected to the same debug session.
-* use a native node extension instead of the inspector.js as a separate process

 ## TODOS

 * save application settings
-* debug-agent needs a lot of work
 * profiler panel

 ## Thanks